-Name, Address and Year of Birth of Trustee Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee During Past 5 Years Ronald E. Toupin, Jr. (1958) Trustee and Chair of the Board Since 2019 Current: Portfolio Consultant (2010- present); Member, Governing Council, Independent Directors Council (2013-present); and Governor, Board of Governors, Investment Company Institute (2018- present).
+Name, Address 1 and Year of Birth of Trustee Position(s) Held with the Trust Term of Office and Length of Time Served 2 Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee 3 Ronald E. Toupin, Jr. (1958) Trustee, Chair of the Board and Chair of the Executive Committee Since 2019 Current: Portfolio Consultant (2010- present); Member, Governing Council, Independent Directors Council (2013-present); and Governor, Board of Governors, Investment Company Institute (2018-present).
 Former: Member, Executive Committee, Independent Directors Council (2016-2018); Vice President, Manager and Portfolio Manager, Nuveen Asset Management (1998-1999); Vice President, Nuveen Investment Advisory Corp.
 (1992-1999); Vice President and Manager, Nuveen Unit Investment Trusts (1991-1999); and Assistant Vice President and Portfolio Manager, Nuveen Unit Investment Trusts (1988-1999), each of John Nuveen & Co., Inc. (1982-1999).
-156 Current: Western Asset Inflation-Linked Income Fund (2003-present) and Western Asset Inflation- Linked Opportunities & Income Fund (2004- present).
-Former: Managed Duration Investment Grade Municipal Fund (2003-2016).
-Interest ted Trustee Amy J. Lee (1961) Trustee, Vice President and Chief Legal Officer Since 2019 Current: Interested Trustee, certain other funds in the Fund Complex (2018-present); Chief Legal Officer, certain other funds in the Fund Complex (2014- present); Vice President, certain other funds in the Fund Complex (2007- present); and Senior Managing Director, Guggenheim Investments (2012-present).
-Former: President, certain other Funds in the Fund Complex (2017- November 2019); Vice President, Associate General Counsel and Assistant Secretary, Security Benefit Life Insurance Company and Security Benefit Corporation (2004-20102).
+156 Former: Western Asset Inflation-Linked Opportunities & Income Fund (2004-2020); Western Asset Inflation- Linked Income Fund (2003-2020); and Managed Duration Investment Grade Municipal Fund (2003-2016).

+Name, Address 1 and Year of Birth of Trustee Interested Trustee Position(s) Held with the Trust Term of Office and Length of Time Served 2 Principal Occupation(s) During Past 5 Years Number of Portfolios in Fund Complex Overseen by Trustee Other Directorships Held by Trustee 3 Amy J. Lee (1961) 4 Trustee, Vice President and Chief Legal Officer Since 2019 Current: Interested Trustee, certain other funds in the Fund Complex (2018-present); Chief Legal Officer, certain other funds in the Fund Complex (2014- present); Vice President, certain other funds in the Fund Complex (2007-present); and Senior Managing Director, Guggenheim Investments (2012- present).
+Former: President, certain other Funds in the Fund Complex (2017- November 2019); and Vice President, Associate General Counsel and Assistant Secretary, Security Benefit Life Insurance Company and Security Benefit Corporation (2004-2012).
 156 None

-- The business address of each Trustee is c/o Guggenheim Investments, 702 King Farm Boulevard, Suite 200, Rockville, Maryland 20850. - Each Trustee serves during the lifetime of the Trust or until he or she dies, resigns, has reached the mandatory retirement age, is declared incompetent by a court of appropriate jurisdiction, is removed or until his or her successor is duly elected and qualified.
-Time served may include time served in the respective position for any predecessor entities. - Each Trustee also serves on the boards of trustees of Guggenheim Funds Trust, Guggenheim Variable Funds Trust, Guggenheim Strategy Funds Trust, Fiduciary/Claymore Energy Infrastructure Fund, Guggenheim Taxable Municipal Managed Duration Trust, Guggenheim Strategic Opportunities Fund, Guggenheim Enhanced Equity Income Fund, Guggenheim Energy & Income Fund and Guggenheim Credit Allocation Fund, Rydex Series Funds, Rydex Dynamic Funds and Transparent Value Trust.
+- The business address of each Trustee is c/o Guggenheim Investments, 702 King Farm Boulevard, Suite 200, Rockville, Maryland 20850.
+Each Trustee serves an indefinite term, until his or her successor is duly elected and qualified, subject to the Trust's Independent Trustees Retirement Policy and the Trust's organizational documents.
+Time served includes time served in the respective position for the Predecessor Corporations. - 3 Each Trustee also serves on the boards of trustees of Guggenheim Funds Trust, Guggenheim Variable Funds Trust, Guggenheim Strategy Funds Trust, Fiduciary/Claymore Energy Infrastructure Fund, Guggenheim Taxable Municipal Bond & Investment Grade Debt Trust, Guggenheim Enhanced Equity Income Fund, Guggenheim Energy & Income Fund, Guggenheim Credit Allocation Fund, Guggenheim Strategic Opportunities Fund, Rydex Series Funds, Rydex Dynamic Funds and Transparent Value Trust.
 Messrs.
 Barnes and Nyberg also serve on the board of trustees of Advent Convertible & Income Fund.
+Together with the Trust, these funds are referred to as the "Fund Complex."
+Figures provided in parentheses after the name of a fund complex indicate the number of funds overseen in that complex. - 4 This Trustee is deemed to be an "interested person" of the Funds under the 1940 Act by reason of her position with the Funds' Advisor and/or the parent of the Advisor.